 Flower baskets and planters always look incredible in the greenhouse but how do you keep them looking that way all summer long?
 While they live here at Anything Grows, these plants have ideal conditions – loads of light and someone dedicated to the task of watering them the second they need it.
 Not to mention they’ve been planted in fresh, rich potting medium just moments before they arrived here.

 HANGING BASKET CARE TIPS:

 We buy annual flowers for one thing – blooms.
 It takes a lot of energy to produce and sustain bloom after bloom, month after month.
-Potted plants can’t get fresh nutrients unless we provide them so be sure to pick up a water soluble fertilizer suited to flowering plants.
+Potted plants can’t get fresh nutrients unless we provide them so be sure to pick up a water soluble or slow release fertilizer suited to flowering plants.
 Without enough nutrients, plants won’t bother spending their energy blooming.
 Refer to the fertilizer package for info on frequency of application.
-Recommended products are linked below.
+We really like Garden Pro Hanging Basket Fertilizer.

 Water is also key!
 In windy and hot weather these baskets and planters dry out fast.
 Plants can’t take up nutrients unless there is enough water, so fertilizer and water go hand in hand.
 Water yours every day if they feel light when you pick them up.
 Soak them until they’re heavy again.
 Baskets in shady locations may need a little less water than those in hot sun.